MexMerchant/XCart-Unbranded/README.md

 # Installing and configuring the module

 1. Copy and paste the contents of httpdocs to your root X-Cart
-2. Login to your admin panel and navigate to System Settings -> Cache Management and click 'redeploy store'
+2. Log in to your admin panel and navigate to System Settings -> Cache Management and click 'redeploy store'
 3. Navigate to modules and locate PaymentNetwork and click the 'install' button, the store will redeploy again automatically
 4. Click 'settings' under the PaymentNetwork module you just installed
 5. Under Online Payments click 'Add Payment Method'.
 Locate and add PaymentNetwork